 The remainder of the Appalachian IMG Sports Network radio broadcast teams will be finalized in the near future.

-Steve Zushin is in his third season as the Appalachian IMG Sports Network’s on-site engineer.
+Steve Zushin is in his fourth season as the Appalachian IMG Sports Network’s on-site engineer.
 An Akron, Ohio native, Zushin studied at the University of Akron and Ohio Center for Broadcasting and has worked for more than a decade on both sides of the mic.
 In addition to his work with the Mountaineers, Zushin is a member of the popular morning show, “The Moo Krew with Crockett and Z” on Kicks 103.3 FM in Lenoir.
 He also serves as assistant program director for the Foothills Radio Group.
 He and his wife, Kellie, reside in Granite Falls with their daughter, Alice.

 Legendary Mountaineer quarterback Steve Brown remains a member of the Appalachian IMG Sports Network crew and will participate in a variety of special segments throughout the 2015 season.
 Brown served two stints as the color commentator for Appalachian State football radio broadcasts from 1992-97 and 2004-14.